Liara42/CodeWars/README.md

 tickets([25, 25, 50]) // => YES
 tickets([25, 100]) // => NO. Vasya will not have enough money to give change to 100 dollars tickets([25, 25, 50, 50, 100]) // => NO. Vasya will not have the right bills to give 75 dollars of change (you can't make two bills of 25 from one of 50)

+-The Hashtag Generator-
+Task:
+The marketing team is spending way too much time typing in hashtags.
+Let's help them with our own Hashtag Generator!

+Here's the deal:

+It must start with a hashtag (#).
+All words must have their first letter capitalized.
+If the final result is longer than 140 chars it must return false.
+If the input or the result is an empty string it must return false.
+Examples:
+" Hello there thanks for trying my Kata"  =>  "#HelloThereThanksForTryingMyKata" "    Hello     World   "                  =>  "#HelloWorld"
+""                                        =>  false